-The Termination of Projects: The Ministry of Environment, Energy and Water [now the Ministry of Environment and Energy] has the authority to terminate any project that has any undesirable impact on the environment.
+The Termination of Projects:

+Ministry of Environment, Climate Change and Technology has the authority to terminate any project that has any undesirable impact on the environment.
 A project so terminated shall not receive any compensation.

 Waste Disposal, Oil and Poisonous Substances: Any type of waste, oil, poisonous gases or any substance that may have harmful effect on the environment shall not be disposed within the territory of the Maldives.
 In case where the disposal of the substance stated in paragraph (a) of this clause becomes absolutely necessary, they shall be disposed only within the areas designated for the purpose by the government.
 If such waster is to be incinerated, appropriate precautions shall be taken to avoid any harm to the health of the population.